 Your child's cardiologist may request a magnetic resonance imaging (MRI) scan at Great Ormond Street Hospital (GOSH) to find out more about the structure and function of your child's heart and blood vessels.

-Magnetic resonance imaging (MRI) is a way to take pictures of the body using a large magnet, radio waves and a computer.
+MRI is a way to take pictures of the body using a large magnet, radio waves and a computer.
 The machine takes pictures without touching the body.
-It does not hurt and does not use X-rays or any radioactive radiation.
+It does not hurt and does not use x-rays or any radioactive radiation.

 The MRI machine is shaped like a short, open-ended tunnel and sits in a large room.
 The patient lies down on a flat scanning bed that slides into the tunnel.